LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 * [Scanner](../../scanner/index.md)
 * [Digiploma](../../digiploma/index.md)

-To configure one of these applications, log into the GrantID Console portal and follow the instructions below:
+To configure one of these applications, log into the GrantID Console portal and follow the instructions below.

+> [!NOTE]
+> Please refer to each application's OIDC config documentation to check if there are any particularities for using GrantID with that application

 ## Create a Subscription